‘Not going to waste our time’: Trump hinges US aid to Argentina on election

 - list 3 of 3‘They could have killed me’: Protesters condemn state violence in Argentina

 “We think he’s going to win.
 He should win.
 And if he does win, we’re going to be very helpful,” Trump said.

 “And if he doesn’t win, we’re not going to waste our time, because you have somebody whose philosophy has no chance of making Argentina great again.”

 Since taking office in December 2023, Milei has made at least a dozen trips to the US, including to attend Trump’s second inauguration.
 The two leaders share a strong public bond.

-But Milei’s latest meeting with Trump comes as his political coalition, La Libertad Avanza (Freedom Advances), faces a series of scandals heading into Argentina’s midterm elections on October 26.
+But Milei’s latest meeting with Trump comes as his political coalition, La Libertad Avanza (Freedom Advances), faces a series of hurdles heading into Argentina’s midterm elections on October 26.

 Trump appeared eager to help Milei overcome his drooping poll numbers on Tuesday, as he hosted the Argentinian leader in the White House’s cabinet room.